-In May 2017, the Company signed a second clinical trial collaboration agreement with Genentech.
-Under the second agreement, ciforadenant administered in combination with Tecentriq is being evaluated in a Phase 1b/2 randomized, controlled clinical study, known as Morpheus, as second-line therapy in patients with non-small cell lung cancer who are resistant and/or refractory to prior therapy with an anti-PD-(L)1 antibody.
-The patients in the Morpheus trial are currently in the follow-up phase of the trial.
-Genentech is responsible for the conduct of the study and the parties share the cost of the Morpheus trial, which began enrolling patients in the fourth quarter of 2017.
+In May 2017, the Company entered into a second clinical trial collaboration agreement with Genentech.
+Under the new agreement, ciforadenant administered in combination with Tecentriq will be evaluated in a Phase 1b/2 randomized, controlled clinical study as second-line therapy in patients with non small cell lung cancer ("NSCLC") who are resistant and/or refractory to prior therapy with an anti-PD-(L)1 antibody.
+This study has completed patient enrollment of 16 patients.
+Genentech was responsible for the conduct of the study and the Company will share the cost of the Phase 1b/2 trial, which began enrolling patients in the fourth quarter of 2017.
 The Company is responsible for supplying ciforadenant and retains global development and commercialization rights to ciforadenant.
-The Company and Genentech each have the right to terminate the agreement for material breach by the other party.
-In addition, the agreement may be terminated by either party due to safety considerations, if directed by a regulatory authority or if development of ciforadenant or Tecentriq is discontinued.
+This agreement will expire after a set period of time following the provision by Genentech of a final study report to the Company.